mochi/mochikit/doc/rst/MochiKit/DOM.rst

     :mochiref:`getElement`, so string identifiers are also acceptable.

     *Availability*:
-        Available in MochiKit 1.3.1, moved to Style.js in 1.4+
+        Available in MochiKit 1.3.1, moved to
+        :mochiref:`MochiKit.Style.setOpacity` in 1.4+

 :mochidef:`showElement(element, ...)`: